 How do I apply?

-Request forms are available HERE, as well as at the Board of Education in the Human Resources Office, 15125 Farmington Road, Livonia, MI 48154.
+Request forms are available HERE.
+Please complete the form and email to Cathy Siedlik or Kim Crudo.
 Requests must be completed and received by the Employment Services office according to the timeline above.

 Is acceptance or placement done on a first come, first served basis?